Skip to main content

 spring.ai.openai.embedding.options.model=text-embedding-3-small

 Note: The gpt-5-nano model only supports temperature=1.0.
-If using a different model like gpt-4o-mini, you can omit the temperature setting.
+If you use a different model like gpt-4o-mini, you can drop the temperature setting.

-The SimpleVectorStore requires an embedding model to convert text to vectors.
-We use OpenAI's text-embedding-3-small which is fast and cost-effective.
+The SimpleVectorStore needs an embedding model to turn text into vectors.
+We use OpenAI's text-embedding-3-small, which is fast and cheap.

 Part 1: Building the AI Agent